-The proposed Cannabis Land Use Ordinance and Cannabis Business License Ordinance are provided in Attachment 3.
-Per Council direction from the January 23, 2019 workshop, these proposed ordinances are intended to move the licensing of cannabis businesses away from a land use permit/conditional use permit to the business license review process, avoid overconcentration of storefront cannabis retailers in Old Town, protect sensitive receptors from potential adverse influences of storefront cannabis retailers, and allow existing appropriate cannabis retail businesses to continue in-place.
-A detailed discussion of the proposed amendments is provided below.
+The proposed Cannabis Land Use Ordinance amendments are provided in Attachment 3 and per Council direction are intended to move the permitting of cannabis businesses away from a land use permit/conditional use permit and more to the business license review process, avoid overconcentration of storefront cannabis retailers in Old Town, and allow existing appropriate cannabis retail businesses to continue in-place.

-Cannabis Land use Permitting Procedures: The adopted Cannabis Land Use Ordinance requires permitting for all cannabis uses consistent with the City's Inland and Coastal Zoning Ordinances.
-However, in general, establishing a retail or other business use in a compatible zone district within existing storefronts or commercial spaces without modification to those spaces or a change of use does not typically require an LUP or CUP.
-Accordingly, streamlining the application review and licensing process may be warranted, particularly given the existing robust State and City cannabis regulatory framework for licensing.
-Consistent with prior Council direction, staff recommends eliminating LUP/CUP requirements for cannabis businesses and relying on the Cannabis Business License Ordinance to ensure implementation of licensing standards and requirements and safe and orderly operation of cannabis businesses in the City.
-The Cannabis Business License Ordinance will be amended to include a robust application review process, which includes a noticing requirement to neighbors before a cannabis business license application is submitted, that ensures that State and local regulations are complied with and the neighborhood gets to be informed of the use beforehand and comment to the City with any concerns.
-The details of the Cannabis Business License Ordinance amendments are more thoroughly discussed below.
+Cannabis Permitting and Licensing Procedures: The adopted Cannabis Land Use Ordinance requires permitting for all cannabis uses consistent with the City's Inland and Coastal Zoning Ordinances, including detailed project review by planning staff and public noticing requirements.
+However, in implementation, a change in retail or other business uses within existing storefronts and commercial spaces without modification to those spaces does not rise to the level of regulatory process required under an LUP or CUP, particularly given the existing robust state and City cannabis regulatory framework for licensing.
+Accordingly, streamlining the application review and licensing process is necessitated.
+Staff recommends eliminating LUP/CUP requirements for cannabis businesses and relying on the Cannabis Business License Ordinance to ensure implementation of licensing standards and requirements and to ensure safe and orderly operations for cannabis businesses in the City.
+The Cannabis Business License Ordinance will be amended to include a robust application review process that ensures that state and local regulations would be complied with.
+Council will be presented with these amendments on a future agenda.
+Amendments will include transfer of several standards from the existing Cannabis Land Use Ordinance, including licensing standards for odor control, outdoor lighting, and hours of operation.